 Here is an overview on how I managed to get better sounding results with a handheld recorder (zoom or others):

-I started using handheld recorders in 2004 even though I have been recording sounds since 1993.
+I started using handheld recorders in 2004 even though I have been recording sounds for almost 30 years.
 At that time I discovered how easy, fast, and convenient were these little things but I also witnessed their downsides.

 Over the years, I sought to make them more efficient and improve their quality for my recordings.
 It is only 2 years ago that I decided to go a step further about 'field recording' thus by using tougher solutions like the Sound Devices products or Zaxcom.